Hari-Nagarajan/fairgame/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
-These are found in the bot directory.
+Add screenshots to help explain your problem.
+Submit screenshots of your terminal window and your browser, if applicable.
+Browser screenshots can sometimes be found in the bot directory. **Do not submit an issue without screenshots and/or log files.**

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]